actions-on-google/dialogflow-helper-intents-nodejs/README.md

 # Actions on Google: Helper Intents

-This feature sample demonstrates Actions on Google helpers while using the [Node.js client library](https://github.com/actions-on-google/actions-on-google-nodejs) and deployed on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/).
+This feature sample demonstrates Actions on Google helper intents for building on Google Assistant -- using the [Node.js client library](https://github.com/actions-on-google/actions-on-google-nodejs) and deployed on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/).

 ## Setup Instructions
 ### Prerequisites